Skip to main content

 You should plan for what privacy information you can make directly available on the IoT product and what information you will make available on a mobile app (if there is one) or through an account accessed through a web browser.

 Some devices have a prominent voice interface and a far less prominent display interface.
-You could consider making privacy information available through the voice interface.
+You could consider making privacy information available through the voice interface, in addition to other methods.

 A graphic shows a smart speaker answering users’ questions about how their personal information is processed via its voice interface.